theobald-software/theobald-software.github.io/content/_en/editorial-guide/yunio-style-guide/spelling-and-grammar.md

 lang: en_GB
 ---

-Write English and foreign-language words using US and not UK spelling.
+Spelling refers to the correct arrangement of letters in a word, while grammar refers to the rules and structure of a language, including the correct arrangement of words in a sentence and the proper use of punctuation.
+Spelling and grammar are important for effective communication and understanding in written language.

 For reference you can use the spelling dictionary [Merriam Webster](https://www.merriam-webster.com).
+The preferable English for Theobald Software products is US English.
-The online help Style Guide of Theobald Software also deals with cases that require a more detailed explanation than in the spelling dictionary.
+The yunIO Style Guide of Theobald Software also deals with cases that require a more detailed explanation than one can find in a spelling dictionary.

 ### Present Tense